wooline/react-coat/README.md

     }
   }
   // uncatched error will dispatch @@framework/ERROR action
-  // observed it and send to the server
+  // observed it and reporting to the server
-  @effect(null) // set null that mean loading state are not needed protected async ["@@framework/ERROR"](error: CustomError) {
+  @effect(null) // set null that means loading state are not needed protected async ["@@framework/ERROR"](error: CustomError) {
     if (error.code === "401") {
       // dispatch action